Introduction

 The Ehrlichs, subjected to shakedown harassment, had just lost their millinery shop.

-The family history had a succession of imposing backdrops—World War I, the collapse of the Austro-Hungarian Empire, the loss of Transylvania to Romania, the postwar surge of anti-Semitism, the cutback of American immigration; struggles adapting to the New World, weathering the Depression, dealing with the frightful loss of those left behind.
-And my grandparents coped with life in different ways.
-The ebullient Matyu “fell in love with America the very first day there,” fearlessly tackling an unfamiliar language and environment, quickly making good in her chosen field as an expert milliner.
+The family history had a succession of imposing backdrops: World War I, the collapse of the Austro-Hungarian Empire, the loss of Transylvania to Romania, the postwar surge of anti-Semitism, the cutback of American immigration, struggles adapting to the New World and weathering the Depression, dealing with the frightful loss of those left behind.
+And my grandparents coped with life in different ways: the ebullient Matyu “fell in love with America the very first day there,” quickly making good in her chosen field as an expert milliner, fearlessly tackling an unfamiliar language and environment.
 The more inhibited Józsi had a harder time of it: never comfortable with English, he dreaded being taken for an ignorant unlettered “bohunk,” and given the chance would have quickly decamped back to Europe.
 He found contentment in his home and household, raised his daughter to become the dedicated teacher he’d wanted to be, and above all remained true to his principles and beliefs.

 More than I knew.
 Between October 1986 and February 1987 I sent out Book Proposals to a couple of publishers and a couple of agencies, getting all four BPs back with commendable if regrettable swiftness.
 The last-arriving letter came from an genuine (so to speak) New York literary agent, who’d decided To Be Honest was not something she could “market with success or with enthusiasm at this time.”
 By which point I had come to the same conclusion: structured as it was, the book had proved unseaworthy.
 Despite a year’s worth of polishing and furbishing and waterproofing, it had ended up less-than-marketably “dry” after all.

 Et cetera and so forth.
 But while the story’s beginning could be shored up, its ending posed other problems.
-Difficult to save it from being a downer: my grandfather suffered from Parkinson’s disease, and when ultrasonic surgery failed to ease its tremors, he must have felt let down by the rational world where Science held the promise to solve all problems.
+Difficult to save it from being a downer: at the end of his life my grandfather suffered from Parkinson’s disease, and when ultrasonic surgery failed to ease its tremors, he must have felt let down by the rational world where Science held the promise to solve all problems.
 And in fact he pretty much turned his face to the wall and died.

-Neither in 1986 nor in 2009 did/do I claim that this is the most dramatic Family History ever written, or the most poignant, or the most (at times) absurd.
-Merely to its being “interesting enough even for a stranger,” as my Grandfather Ehrlich observed in 1931; and true to life.
+Neither in 1986 nor in 2024 did/do I claim that ours is the most dramatic Family History ever written, or the most poignant, or the most (at times) absurd.
+Merely to its being “interesting enough even for a stranger,” as Grandpa Ehrlich himself observed in 1931; and true to life.
 True, of course, since it came from being honest.

 [2] My first experience of transcription soured me for life: “Took me a week to transcribe one hour’s worth of tape onto seven pieces of paper.”